 In any case, it actually was a really good deal.
 After the sign-up fee, the monthly cost was only $19, and that included childcare and unlimited tanning.
 Woot!

 The gym was also right next to my daughter’s preschool center.
-At the time, I had visions of picking her up from preschool and scooting right over to the gym to get in a workout.
+At the time, I had visions of picking her up from preschool and shooting right over to the gym to get in a workout.
 As if.
 In the 5 years I held that membership – that NEVER happened.
 Ever.
 Why?
 Because I underestimated how tired I would be after a long day at work combined with the anticipated guilt I would have felt had I taken her directly from preschool (i.e. daycare) to yet another daycare.

 The Last Straw